 Do these everyday shadows sound familiar?
 Plaguing self-criticism; wondering if you’ll ever reach your dreams; spiritual angst; loneliness; winter blues; or plain ol’ stuck-on-the-couch days?

 We each have our internal or hidden struggles — our shadows.
-Of course there are also the big tragedies in life (which I responded to in last week’s post), but today I’m talking about the internal stuff.
+Yes there are also the big tragedies in life that we know all too well, but today I’m talking about the internal stuff.

 On a recent stuck-on-the-couch day, I drew an angel card that said, “What you perceive to be your dark side holds a hidden treasure.”
 Hmmm.
 It rang true.